bensonHe/Download4Http/README.md

 Download4Http
 =============

-it is a download software.I try to coding it  use java.
+it is a download software.I try to coding it  use java. now have finnish like below

 1. support divide download file to be many parts . muti-thread to download it.
 2. support pause download and recovery download